DataDog/documentation/content/agent/faq/chef-encrypting-api-keys-without-data-bags.md

 It is possible that you would need to use encrypted data bags to store the api keys because of compliance policy not allowing checking keys into git for instance.

-You can use the following workaround: run a wrapper recipe to set the api keys as node attribute from an encrypted data bag.
+You can use the following workaround: Run a wrapper recipe to set the api keys as node attribute from an encrypted data bag.